Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

-# How to deploy a Dash App on Google Cloud Run
+# Deploy a Dash App on Google Cloud Run

 Google Cloud Run is a great place to deploy a web app.
 Depending on the usage of your app, the costs can be near zero due to the serverless architecture of Google Cloud Run and as your traffic increases, the autoscaling will provide more resources to meet the demand.
-Plus, as you'll see below, it rather straightforward to deploy your app to Google Cloud Run.
+Plus, as you'll see below, it is rather straightforward to deploy your app to Google Cloud Run.

 ## Get setup with Google Cloud Platform